Our Privacy Promise

 Do you share data with any third parties?

-No. We don't share, sell, or license any customer data.
-If you opt into professional monitoring, our operators receive alert notifications only โ€” not live access to your cameras.
+No. We don't share, sell, or license any customer data — including sensor readings, camera footage, or event logs.
+If you opt into professional monitoring, our operators receive text-only alert summaries — not live access to your cameras or sensor data.
+If you opt into federated AI improvement, only anonymized model weights (a few megabytes of mathematical parameters) are transmitted — never your actual data.

 What happens if I cancel my service?